shangeethas/ml_sum_function_surround/README.md

 Further, correlation matrices are calculated for each partition.

 ### Learning Phase
+Following is the surround inbuilt command for training model based on training data set.
 `python3 -m machine_learned_sum_function --mode train`
+#### Linear Regression model
+sci-kit learn python library is used to learn sum function and to find four regression coefficients and intercept.

+#### Neural Networks model
+Keras python library is used to construct NN model and to find weights and bias.

+After completion of learning, both models are saved in h5 format.

 ### Validation Phase
+Following is the surround inbuilt command for validating model based on validation data set.
 `python3 -m machine_learned_sum_function --mode batch`